geissler/csl/README.md

                   ]
               },
               "title": "The monumental centre of Herculaneum.
-In search of the identities of the public buildings", "container-title" : "Journal of Roman archaeology",
+In search of the identities of the public buildings", "container-title" : "Journal of Roman Archaeology",
               "volume" : "24",
               "page" : "121-160",
               "original-publisher-place" : "Ann Arbor, Mich.",